voostindie/markdown-curator/README.md

 <!--/query-->
 ```

-This example shows all contacts that were referenced from the daily log in September 2023, in a sorted list.
+This example shows all contacts referenced from the daily log in September 2023, in a sorted list.

 #### `weekly`